 Serve with a fresh baguette or enjoy as is!

-Best kind of noodles to use
+Best kind of pasta

 In terms of shape, I love using spiral noodles for this chickpea noodle soup recipe, but you can really use anything!
 Elbows, shells and spirals are my personal favorite and give it a really nice chicken noodle soup vibe, minus the chicken!